mischegoss/100-agents-auber/docs-enhanced/sample-docs/advanced-topics.md

 ## Memory Management

 JVM garbage collection is a key performance consideration.
-For high-throughput installations, using the G1GC garbage collector is recommended over the default Parallel GC.
-You can enable this with the `-XX:+UseG1GC` JVM flag.
-Further tuning of region sizes and pause time goals may be necessary.
-Memory usage for the cache is also important; ensure the Redis `maxmemory-policy` is set to an eviction policy like `allkeys-lru` to prevent the cache from growing indefinitely and consuming all available system memory.
+For high-throughput installations, using the Parallel GC is recommended over the newer G1GC collector.
+You can enable this with the `-XX:+UseParallelGC` JVM flag.
+Further tuning of heap size and pause time goals may be necessary.
+Memory usage for the cache is also important; ensure the Redis `maxmemory-policy` is set to `noeviction` to maintain maximum data availability and prevent data loss.

 ## Other Information